RunestoneInteractive/thinkcspy/_sources/Dictionaries/TupleAssignment.rst

    :prefix: list-27-
    :start: 1

+.. index:: tuple assignment, swap

 Tuple Assignment
 ----------------

 Python has a very powerful **tuple assignment** feature that allows a tuple of variables on the left of an assignment to be assigned values from a tuple on the right of the assignment.

 .. sourcecode:: python

     (name, surname, birth_year, movie, movie_year, profession, birth_place) = julia

 This does the equivalent of seven assignment statements, all on one easy line.
 One requirement is that the number of variables on the left must match the number of elements in the tuple.

 Once in a while, it is useful to swap the values of two variables.
 With conventional assignment statements, we have to use a temporary variable.
 For example, to swap ``a`` and ``b``:

 .. sourcecode:: python